 In this situation we examined, you have a unique opportunity to dispose of your case early in the process.
 Because evading arrest with a vehicle is a third-degree felony, it must be presented to a grand jury.
 In fact, every felony in Texas must be presented to a grand jury.
 A grand jury acts as a filtering process regarding felony cases.
 Normally, a prosecutor will make a presentation to a grand jury with little to no input from the defense.
 Unfortunately, many criminal defense lawyers do not take the time and effort required to analyze felony evading arrest cases and prepare a persuasive evidence packet to be presented to a Tarrant County grand jury.

 At The Hampton Criminal Defense Attorneys, PLLC, we prioritize the examination of felony evading arrest cases to determine the weaknesses of the case and formulate a packet of evidence to present to a grand jury.
 A grand jury is a panel of non-lawyers that will many times make decisions based upon what they believe is fair.
 It is critical that your criminal defense attorney present a packet of evidence that shows the evidence does not support your felony charge.

-The Hampton Law Firm is a team of former prosecutors with over 80 years of criminal law experience and over five hundred criminal jury trials in the courts of Tarrant County, Texas.
+The Hampton Criminal Defense Attorneys, PLLC is a team of former prosecutors with over 80 years of criminal law experience and over five hundred criminal jury trials in the courts of Tarrant County, Texas.
 We are passionate attorneys experienced with evading arrest and other felony and misdemeanor charges.
-If you choose to hire The Hampton Law Firm for your criminal defense team, we will aggressively defend you against the evading arrest charge and thoroughly investigate your case to determine if the police officers violated your Constitutional rights during the detention and/or arrest.
+If you choose to hire The Hampton Criminal Defense Attorneys, PLLC for your criminal defense team, we will aggressively defend you against the evading arrest charge and thoroughly investigate your case to determine if the police officers violated your Constitutional rights during the detention and/or arrest.